medic/cht-docs/content/en/design/Interface/components.md

 linkTitle: "Components"
 weight: 4
 description: >
-  The standard aspects of our core framework for reuse to encourage consistency when building new pages or components
+  The standard aspects of the core framework for reuse to encourage consistency when building new pages or components
 ---

 ### Buttons